 Start your gastronomical Jade District adventures at Ha VL, a long-time favorite café-turned-soup haven.
 Ha VL prepares two rotating soups daily, in addition to a menu of tasty sandwiches and noodle dishes.
 Try the bún bò Huế — a heaping bowl of beef and pork in a bright, spicy lemongrass broth — or the honey-colored turmeric rice noodle Mì Quảng, topped with peanuts, sliced shrimp cakes and more.
 Soups sell out daily, so arrive early and wash it all down with a glass of thick, iced Vietnamese coffee.

 Whether you’re craving ramen, Mexican pozole or classic chicken noodle, these local soup spots will warm you from the inside out.

-Ocean City is a beloved Portland dim sum and seafood staple.
+HK Cafe is a beloved Portland dim sum staple.
 This sprawling establishment has an equally expansive menu offering dozens of dim sum options which are carted from the kitchen around tables, allowing patrons to freely select dishes on the spot.
-Take your pick of seafood from the live tank and try dim sum favorites like fried or soup dumplings, chicken feet and steamed buns.
+Try dim sum favorites like fried or soup dumplings, chicken feet and steamed buns.

 Van Hanh Vegetarian Restaurant is a homey Vietnamese café serving up vegan-friendly fare, along with weekday and weekend menus to boot.
 Their crisp roast pork belly is made from a savory taro root base, and their doughy steamed dumplings are filled with smoky mung beans and served swimming in a light broth.
 Van Hanh is owned and operated by Buddhists who live on the property.
 Proceeds from each meal supports their work in the community.